Unlocking the Power of Sleep: A Guide for College Students

 Why Sleep Feels Impossible in College

-Late-night study sessions, noisy dorms, FOMO from events—it’s no wonder sleep feels like a luxury.
+Late-night study sessions, noisy dorms, and FOMO from events—it’s no wonder sleep feels like a luxury.
 “I thought staying up meant I’d get ahead, but I was just more exhausted and behind,” says Maya, a sophomore who shifted her sleep habits.
 The real trick isn’t about being strict—it’s about building habits that make rest effortless.

 The Science of Good Sleep Habits